PML-N seeks NA debate on TI report

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pakistan Muslim League-Nawaz (PML-N) Friday submitted an adjournment motion to the National Assembly Secretariat seeking debate on the Transparency International (TI) report that revealed increasing corruption in the country.
+ISLAMABAD: PML-N Friday submitted an adjournment motion to the National Assembly Secretariat seeking debate on the Transparency International (TI) report that revealed increasing corruption in the country.